-Food Safety Risk Analysis and HACCP - Based Food Safety Plan An on-farm Food Safety Plan is completed and documented based on the industry on-farm HACCP analysis that manages chemical and physical hazards, pathogen risks and environmental hazards that could impact on food safety.
+''' Standard 2.1An on-farm Food Safety Plan is completed and documented based on the industry on-farm HACCP analysis that manages chemical and physical hazards, pathogen risks and environmental hazards that could impact on food safety.Food Safety Risk Analysis and HACCP - Based Food Safety PlanPathogen risks and environmental hazards that could impact on food safety. '''

-A. Have you identified potential sites and sources of contamination at your piggery? (e.g. old dips, treated poles, spray mixing areas).
+1 A. Have you identified potential sites and sources of contamination at your piggery? (e.g. old dips, treated poles, spray mixing areas).
 Yes No Piggery Map/Plan/Power Authority Notices List sites of concern, if any: B. If you have identified contamination or potentially contaminated sites, do you have a plan in place to minimise risks and prevent pigs from having access to these sites?
 Yes No WIs/Diary/Maintenance Records C. Are foreign objects, such as construction materials, removed from the pig environment 13 ?
 Yes No WIs/Diary/Maintenance Records D. Are potentially exposed pigs identified and managed in a manner that reduces the chance of contaminated pork products entering the market for human consumption?
 Yes No PigPass/Treatment Records/Diary/HHP/WIs Do you conduct on-farm pig research and development studies (trials)?
 Yes No If yes, are protocols in place to manage food safety risks for pigs used in research and development trials?
 Yes No E. Have you identified food safety hazards in your piggery?
 Yes No Food Safety and Biosecurity Plan/Diary/WIs/ Piggery Map/Plan Have you taken corrective action to remove or manage the hazards identified?
 Yes No List actions taken: F. Do you have WI/SOPs and systems in place to manage risks at these Critical Control Points: WIs/Diary/Farm Map/Plan - Selecting breeding stock?
 Yes No - Farrowing and vaccinations?
 Yes No - Treating growers?
 Yes No Using chemicals, herbicides and pest control materials?
 Yes No - Pre-sale checks on pigs?
 Yes No - mixing feed?
 Yes No - feeding and watering ?
 Yes No